-Many 2-year schools and 4-year colleges offer summer classes, which typically last between three and 10 weeks.
+Many two-year schools, like the top community colleges in the U.S., and four-year colleges offer summer classes, which typically last between three and 10 weeks.
 The classes vary in format, lasting either two to four hours a day for multiple days a week, or several hours a day for just one or two days a week.
-Some are offered as online courses.
+Some are offered as online courses as part of various degree programs.
 And while it may sound intense and not how you want to spend your summer break, it can actually be wise and wonderful.

 Here are five benefits of taking college courses during the summer, according to Kerri Garcia, the executive director of summer sessions (among other things) at the University of Nevada in Reno.

 1. You might get to graduate earlier, or at least save some cash

 For some students, summer classes allow them to graduate on track, according to Garcia.
 Or, you might be able to graduate sooner.